 Monitor Your Computer’s CPU Temperature With CoreTemp & Hwmonitor

 Have you ever wondered exactly what temperature your CPU is running at?
-Well there are quite a few freeware temperature monitoring programs which let you monitor CPU Temp.
+There are quite a few freeware temperature monitoring programs which let you monitor CPU Temp.
 Commonly there are two groups of users worried about temperature of their computer: Overclockers… and pretty much any body with powerful laptop.

 As I mentioned above about windows based temp monitoring programs.
 In this article I will show you how you can use Core Temp and Hwmonitor for basic & advanced CPU Temp monitoring.
 These programs are carefully picked and yet they proven to be best hardware monitoring software’s.